 Chad

-By early June 2022, 1.3 million people in Chad were in need of immediate humanitarian assistance and the government had declared a national food and nutrition emergency.
-Oxfam is working with partners to help people in Lac, Guéra, and Bahr El Gazal regions, providing cash and enriched flour to households with pregnant or lactating mothers and young children as well as access to clean water.
+In 2024, 3.1 million people in Chad were facing crisis or emergency levels of food insecurity -- the highest levels ever recorded in the country.
+Oxfam is working with partners to help people in Lac and Bahr El Gazal regions displaced by conflict and flooding, providing cash and enriched flour to households with pregnant or lactating mothers and young children as well as access to clean water.
 The same households and communities will also be involved in meetings designed to help raise awareness of human rights and violence against women, learn what steps to take to prevent violence, and what to do in cases of violence in communities.
-In response to the sudden influx of people from Sudan in 2023, Oxfam installed water storage bladders and piping systems as well as latrines in communities hosting refugees.
+In response to the sudden influx of people from Sudan starting in 2023, Oxfam installed water storage bladders and piping systems as well as latrines in communities hosting refugees.

 Niger